ak28pujy/MW-CRG/README.md

 ```
 python app.py
 ```
+3. Make sure that the correct API keys are set.
+These can be changed under Menu and then Settings.
 ## Files in the repository
 main.py: Main script that drives data collection, analysis and reporting.
 It uses both the Google API and the OpenAI API to collect relevant information about a given company (e.g. BMW) and generate a summary report.